Three Minute Thesis (3MT®)

 What is a 3MT competition?

 Three Minute Thesis (3MT) is a competition for master’s and doctoral students to develop and showcase their research communication skills.
 Developed by The University of Queensland, 3MT cultivates students’ academic, professional, presentation and research communication skills.
-To be successful, competitors must effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
+To be successful, competitors must effectively explain their research in three minutes, using language appropriate to a non-specialist audience.

 How do I enter the competition?